 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

-To request restrictions, you must make your request in writing to our chief privacy officer at the address at the bottom of this page.
+To request restrictions, you must make your request in writing to our chief privacy officer at the address at the end of this notice.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply.

 Right to Request How We Communicate With You.
 You have the right to request how we communicate with you about medical matters.
 For example, you can ask that we only contact you at work or by mail.